Dominance regions for affine cluster algebras: Introduction

 To use these insights to compute dominance regions in affine type, we were obliged to prove that, in the finite-type coefficient-free case, each dominance region is a single point.
 A proof of this statement, which we had initially assumed would be trivial, turned out to be very difficult to find.
 The one we give involves a type-by-type argument using the marked surfaces model, folding, and computations.
 As a consequence, we also show that dominance regions are singletons in finite type with arbitrary coefficients.

-The results of this paper are motivated by two ongoing projects.
-One project is to determine all pointed bases of cluster algebras of affine type, using the result of Fan Qin mentioned above \cite[Theorem~1.2.1]{FanQin} and to relate them to certain generalized minors in double Bruhat cells as in \cite{RSW19}.
-The other project is to determine all theta functions for cluster scattering diagrams of affine type, in the sense of~\cite{GHKK}.
-For both of these applications the relevant notion is the integral dominance region: the set of points in $\P_{\tilde\lambda}^\tB$ that are obtained as $\tilde\lambda$ plus an \emph{integer}-linear combination of columns of $\tB$.
+For our applications, the relevant notion is the integral dominance region: the set of points in $\P_{\tilde\lambda}^\tB$ that are obtained as $\tilde\lambda$ plus an \emph{integer}-linear combination of columns of $\tB$.
 We describe the integral dominance region in affine type in Section~\ref{sec:integral}.